stevescola/wv_cmm_1_1/README.md

 The files with the data is attached

 ### Data Location in AWS
-The two data sets for the dashboard are located in AWS
+The two data sets for the dashboard are located in AWS and accessible through Athena

+### Miscellaneous Requirements and Notes
+- The wv_article_rating data includes the locale_type in the string.
+This should be stripped to leave only the rating

 **Article Meta Data**
 - s3://wikivoyage-etl-dev/the-dictionaries/article_meta/